← Back to Petra Tickets

 Petra visitor guide — everything you need to know before visiting

-Written by the Petra Tickets concierge team
+Written by the Petra Tickets travel team

 Petra is the rose-red Nabataean city carved into the sandstone cliffs of southern Jordan, in Wadi Musa, Ma'an Governorate.
 Settled by the Nabataean Arabs in the 4th century BC and made the capital of their kingdom in the 2nd century BC, it controlled the desert caravan routes between Arabia, Egypt, and Damascus until Roman annexation in 106 AD.
 UNESCO inscribed the 264-square-kilometre archaeological park in 1985 (criteria i, iii, iv); a global popular vote in 2007 named it one of the New 7 Wonders of the World.
 Petra is open daily year-round, with summer hours typically 06:00–18:00 and winter hours 06:00–16:00.
 The Petra Visitor Centre at Wadi Musa is the only entry point; the operator is the Petra Development & Tourism Region Authority (PDTRA) under the Jordanian Ministry of Tourism and Antiquities.
 Annual visitor numbers run between 0.9 and 1.1 million, almost entirely international.